haoyu0831/rcos-status-updates/spring_2019/week_01.md

 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.
+I do not think it is difficult and I solved most of my questions by myself.
 > I don't know how to test the accessibility features I am going to be implementing this week, so i am going to \
 > ask my mentors if they have any suggestions.